Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

-A classical result of Debarre says that small degree curves on abelian threefolds are degenerate.
-Based on this we prove the following proposition: \begin{proposition} Let $B$ be an ample $\QQ$-divisor class on $X$ with $(B^3)>2$.
+A classical result of Debarre says that small degree curves on abelian threefolds are degenerate. \begin{proposition} Let $B$ be an ample $\QQ$-divisor class on $A$ with $(B^3)>2$.
 If $C\subseteq X$ is a curve with $(B\cdot C)\leq 2$ then either $C$ is elliptic or $S\deq C+C\subseteq X$ is an abelian surface with $(B^2\cdot S)\leq 2$. \end{proposition} \begin{proof} Debarre shows in \cite{D94} that whenever $C+C+C=X$, we have

 This will not happen if $(B\cdot C)\leq 2$ and $B^3>2$, therefore $C$ must be degenerate.